-In the real world, a professional magician may receive half a dozen requests a week, and not one of them the same.
+In the real world, a professional magician may receive half a dozen requests a week and not one of them will be the same.

 Not all magicians handle all types of work, and if you see one advertised as "perfect for all occasions" you should be wary.

-Another request is for a "kids magician" for a 6 year old birthday party lasting 45 minutes.
+Another request is for a "kids magician" for a six-year-old birthday party lasting 45 minutes.
 The fee may be between $140 and $275.

 Personally, I'm as good at kids magic as Dr. Dre is at open heart surgery.

 The next request is for a weekend-long trade show.
 The fee for a trade show close up magician is typically around $5,000, but it can be as low as $2,500.

 Above, we've barely scratched the surface of the types of shows a "magician" might be requested for.
 An illusionist or a mentalist will almost certainly charge more than the numbers above.